-Contact - Roy Fletcher - Churchwarden
+Contact - Karen Barker - Churchwarden

 St Mary’s Church, in the heart of the village, was first mentioned in the Domesday book.
 The Church that you see today is probably the third on the site and the bulk of the modern structure dates from around 1350 – 1400, although there are one or two pieces of the earlier church still visible today.

-The Church is currently open on Thursdays and Saturdays thanks to volunteers who are keen to show you around.
+The Church is usually open on Thursdays and Saturdays thanks to volunteers who are keen to show you around.
 There is an informative guide available, for a donation, to help you to identify the various items of interest and share the history.